bitfinity-network/tech-docs-bitfinity-evm/docs/getting-started/metamask.md

 Screenshots in this tutorial are taken from the MetaMask browser extension version 9.5.5.
 :::

-Fill in the form with the following information for testnet:
+Fill in the form with the following information for mainnet:

 * Network Name: Bitfinity MainNet
 * New RPC URL: `https://mainnet.bitfinity.network/`